 Reporting

-Provide annual evaluation reports for PGL and NSG programs.
+Provide annual impact evaluation reports for all PGL and NSG programs.
 Include a table of historical realization rates and NTGs from prior program years.

 Provide annual impact and cost effectiveness portfolio summary reporting.

-The target delivery date for draft reports will be March 15, with best efforts made to produce final reports by April 30.
+The target delivery date for draft joint reports will be March 15, with all final joint reports by April 30.
+For PGL and NSG only programs with only TRM-based measures, we will target draft delivery by April 15, with final reports by June 3.
+For PGL and NSG only programs with custom measures, we will target draft delivery by May 8, with final reports by June 26.
 This schedule, however, is dependent on delivery of final tracking data by January 30 of each year, and may be revisited.

-Research that will be used to update TRM algorithms will be completed by April 1 each year, so that reports can be reviewed and finalized, and work papers can be drafted in time for the May 15 TRM update process.
+Research that will be used to update TRM algorithms will be completed by March 1 each year, so that reports can be reviewed and finalized, and work papers can be drafted in time for the May 15 due date in the TRM update process.

-NTG research will be completed by August 1 each year, so that reports can be reviewed and finalized in time for the September 1 initial evaluator NTG recommendations to SAG required by the Illinois NTG Policy.
+NTG research results will be reported by August 1 each year, so that results can be reviewed and finalized in time for the September 1 initial evaluator NTG recommendations to SAG required by the Illinois NTG Policy.
 In 2020, NTG research will be completed one month earlier, by July 1, 2020 to inform development of the next EEP.

-Draft process research results will be delivered by September 1, with preliminary findings and recommendations shared earlier.
+Draft process research results will be delivered by September 15, with preliminary findings and recommendations shared earlier.